Lafudoci/moneriote-python/README.md

-  --loop-interval INTEGER       Update loop interval.  [default: 600] --scan-interval INTEGER       Interval at which to mass-scan RPC nodes.  [default: 3600] --concurrent_scans INTEGER    The amount of servers to scan at once.  [default: 20] --from-config TEXT            Load configuration from ini file.
+  --loop-interval INTEGER       Update loop interval.  [default: 600] --scan-interval INTEGER       Interval at which to mass-scan RPC nodes.  [default: 3600] --concurrent_scans INTEGER    The amount of servers to scan at once.  [default: 20] --ban-list TEXT               Enable ban-list if list path is provided.
+One IP address per line.
+  --from-config TEXT            Load configuration from ini file.
   --help                        Show this message and exit.
 ```